A Dog-Friendly Weekend in Staunton, VA

 A Little History of The Blackburn Inn

-The Blackburn Inn sits on the grounds of the original Western State Hospital, one of Virginia’s earliest mental health asylums.
-Designed in the early 1800s by Thomas Blackburn, a protégé of Thomas Jefferson, the campus features 22 red‑brick buildings with classic symmetry, tall windows, and elegant proportions.
+The Blackburn Inn sits on the grounds of the original Western State Hospital, one of Virginia’s earliest mental health institutions.
+Designed in the early 1800s by Thomas Blackburn, a protégé of Thomas Jefferson, the campus includes 22 red-brick buildings with tall windows and balanced proportions.

-Over the years, the property evolved from an asylum to a prison, before being carefully restored into the boutique hotel it is today.
-The renovation preserved many architectural features — original staircases, high ceilings, and decorative fountains — allowing guests to experience a stay that blends modern comfort with a rich sense of history.
+Over time, the property evolved from an asylum to a prison before being carefully restored into the boutique hotel it is today.
+The renovation preserved original staircases, high ceilings, and architectural details, blending modern comfort with deep history.

 A pastry resting on a paper sheet and a cup of coffee sit on a white outdoor table in morning sunlight, with a quiet street in the background.